Natalie Baker, Licensed Psychotherapist

-Natalie Baker Buddhist Psychotherapy NYNatalie Baker, LMHC is a licensed psychotherapist, Certified NeurOptimal® Neurofeedback Trainer, Meditation Teacher in NYC
+Natalie Baker, LMHC is a licensed psychotherapist, Certified NeurOptimal® Neurofeedback Trainer, Meditation Teacher in NYC

 Natalie Baker, the founder of Buddhist Psychotherapy NY & Neurofeedback Training Co.
 (Neurofeedback NY), is a licensed psychotherapist and an advanced certified neurofeedback trainer in New York.
 She has been in private practice since 2000.
 She works with conditions such as PTSD, trauma, anxiety, depression, and relationship issues and over 20 years of experience with mindfulness training.